Frequently Asked Questions

 Do you believe Jesus is God?

-Jesus teaches a Way that extends the invitation of anointing to the world.
-For us, we see Jesus as the divine incarnation—the embodiment of Love, revealing our own divine nature and calling us into deeper communion with God.
+Jesus teaches a Way—not a religion bound by strict doctrines and dogmas, but a spiritual path of healing, wholeness, and transformation—that extends the invitation of divine anointing to the whole world.
+For us, we see Jesus as a divine incarnation—an embodiment and example of Love, of God—which reveals and mirrors our own divine nature and calls us into deeper union with the Divine Ground of Being.

 Where does Current Collective lean politically?